-During Bill’s hospital stays, I developed cellulitis infection at the lumpectomy incision.
+During Bill’s hospital stays, I developed a cellulitis infection at the lumpectomy incision.
 Whenever I walked or moved a certain way, I would hear the glug, glug sounds like water in a balloon.
 This was more unnerving than the redness developing in my left breast.

 At my post surgical doctor’s appointment, my surgeon examined my breast and frowned.
 She said cellulitis was more common than she liked and she said the sounds I was hearing was fluid building up.
 She said this is something my body was doing to heal.
 She said she would give me a prescription for an antibiotic for the cellulitis.